Orange1105921991/DI-CD-Net/README.md

 nine real-world circuit boards.
 Extensive experiments demonstrate that DICD Net achieves state-of-the-art performance in object-level change detection on PCBA-CD, AICD, and LEVIR, while also exhibiting strong generalization capabilities in pixel-level change detection on LEVIR and CDD-CD.
-Furthermore, we explore the method’s potential under limited supervision by conducting k-shot and comparison experiments on the MVTec AD benchmark, confirming its effectiveness in semi-supervised anomaly detection scenarios.
+Furthermore, we explore the method’s potential under limited supervision by conducting k-shot and comparison experiments on the MVTec AD benchmark, confirming its effectiveness in semi-supervised anomaly detection scenarios.